At St Ann’s, we believe three things ensure the wellbeing of our students.

 The Residential Advisors receive training in first aid, conflict resolution, equal opportunity and team building.
 They also receive extensive education in relation to College policies and procedures and provide after-hours administrative support.

 A RA is rostered on duty outside of office hours so there is always someone at hand in the event of any problem, any time, day or night.

 Each RA is in charge of a corridor consisting of approximately 18 students.
 Important links and friendships are formed on corridors, and events (like corridor parties!) are held so students can get to know each other.

-There is a Senior Residential Advisor who coordinates the RA group; he or she stands in for the Principal in her absence.
+There is a Senior Residential Advisor who coordinates the RA group.

 EQUITY OFFICERS AND BUDDIES